The Top 5 Reasons To Drink BCAAs Every Single Day

 BCAA levels peak in your blood within 30 minutes of consumption, but studies are yet to decide the most effective time to take them.

 Using them as fuel while working out is common and may help to support endurance during training.
-Other studies have shown that taking BCAAs before exercise can help to reduce muscle soreness after exercise (McCulloch, M. 2021).
+Other studies have shown that taking amino acids before exercise can help to reduce muscle soreness after exercise (McCulloch, M. 2021).
 Overall, the research on when to take BCAAs is still unclear, so you may want to experiment with what works best for you when taking BCAAs.

 The Bottom Line